Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

-Our conclusion is that for this simple case of a single constant spot it is our model selection procedure rather than our PCA based stellar activity indicators that offers improved detection power.
-Therefore, for the time being, astronomers may prefer to keep using normalized flux (or $\logrhk$) and BIS as stellar activity indicators, but the model should be updated to the R-CV-3 model or a similar model.
-In particular, although the \citetalias{rajpaul2015gaussian} model has the appealing feature of being physically motivated, it seems that planet detection power can be improved by using a more flexible model that can better capture the stellar activity time series jointly, at least in case of a constant spot.
-For cases where the stellar spectra are available to the investigators, it may be preferable to use our PCA based indicators for computational and robustness reasons, because the AIC-1 model (for our indicators) requires six fewer parameters than the R-CV-3 model (for the \citetalias{rajpaul2015gaussian} indicators).
+In conclusion, for the simple case of a single constant spot it is principally our model selection procedure rather than our PCA based stellar activity indicators that offers improved detection power, and this improvement is mainly obtained in the case of large spots, as might be expected.
+Therefore, for the time being, astronomers may prefer to keep using normalized flux (or $\logrhk$) and BIS as indicators, but the model should be updated to the R-AIC-2 model or a similar model.
+In particular, although the \citetalias{rajpaul2015gaussian} model has the appealing feature of being physically motivated, it seems that planet detection power can be improved by using a more flexible model that can better capture the stellar activity time series jointly, at least in the case of a constant spot.
+For cases where the stellar spectra are available to the investigators, it may be preferable to use our PCA based indicators for computational and robustness reasons, because the AIC-1 model (for our indicators) requires five fewer parameters than the R-AIC-2 model (for the \citetalias{rajpaul2015gaussian} indicators).
 Alternatively, investigators may wish to transform the BIS indicator so that the blueshifts (troughs) and redshifts (peaks) are more symmetric because this will likely make it possible to use a simpler GP model.
-For example, such a transformation could be based on transforming the BIS indicator to look more like our $q_{\text{PC}2}$ indicator.
-The right panel of Figure \ref{fig:rajpaul_power} compares $-q_{\text{PC}2}$ and BIS for noiseless SOAP 2.0 data (for a star with a single constant spot), and suggests that scaling blueshifts and redshifts differently (after centering) could be a good choice of transformation.
+The right panel of Figure \ref{fig:rajpaul_power} compares $-q_{\text{PC}2}$ and BIS (after centering) for the noiseless data $Y$.
+The asymmetry suggests that scaling blueshifts and redshifts differently could be a good choice of transformation.